 Prerequisites for this course: TR1001; AT1001 or AT1002.
+Planned frequency of offerings: biennially (every other year)

 In this experientially based course, students focus on their art forms and/or a particular art concern and its interpretation.
 Students will demonstrate ability through performing, exhibiting and/or interpreting the arts through a project.
 Through course discussions and comments, students will develop and put into practice project plans.
 Examples might include the creation of an art exhibit, a recital performance of music or dance, a poetry reading, a presentation integrating the arts in worship or a series of lectures for a selected audience on the arts in the life of faith and worship.
 The practicum assumes class participation, reading, critical reflection, project design, practice and a performance/presentation as appropriate before a group at the seminary or other designated settings.